clabordec/clabordec/README.md

 <h2>💼 Objective</h2>
 My journey within the field of system analysis and analytics has led me to discover a new passion for technical support, and now I am eager to expose my skill set, and showcase the knowlegde that I have gained within my 7+ years of being in IT.
 Specifically aiming for the following roles: <br><br>

-  - Systems Administrator
+  - SOC Analyst
-  - Systems Engineer
+  - Data Security Analyst
-  - Cloud Engineer
+  - Cybersecurity Engineer

 <br>